mbruton0426/ChronoFidelius/README.md

 ```python
 cf.encrypt_homophonic()
 ```
 This automatically encrypts plaintext(s) according to every possible option based on the default values.
-Plaintext(s), ciphertexts, and keys are then all available as a dictionary with:
+Plaintext(s), ciphertexts, and keys are then all available as a dictionary in:

 ```python
 cf.pt_ct_dict